 I’m working on the 2023 update to that article – it has taken months of work so far – so please subscribe to our newsletter (free) at the end of this post if you don’t want to miss it.
 I’m planning to launch it in the next few weeks.

-The ten individual domains that appeared most often in the 10,000 search results (in order) were:
+The 20 individual domains that appeared most often in the 10,000 search results (in reverse order) were: